-- 6.5.1.1.
-The carryover allocation calendar year, if Carryover Allocation is made before July 1st; or - 6.5.1.2.
-The year after the date of the Carryover Allocation Agreement, if made after June 30th.
+- The carryover allocation calendar year, if Carryover Allocation is made before July 1st; or - The year after the date of the Carryover Allocation Agreement, if made after June 30th.

 After the reservation process is final, the owner and the Authority must sign a Carryover Agreement allowing the carryover of Tax Credits.
-At the time of the execution of the Carryover Agreement, owners must have title of the property, or acquire such title within the next six months, and approval from all the corresponding governmental agencies to develop the project.
+At the time of the Carryover Agreement, owners must have the title to the property, or acquire such title within the next six months, and approval from all the corresponding governmental agencies to develop the project.
 The Authority requires expenditure of and cost certification of 10% of the costs to be submitted to the Authority within 1 year of the date of the Carryover Allocation (Annex L).
 All fees due to the Authority must be paid by that date.